jmpounders/uml_engy_5050/README.md

 2. Untracked and cleared out all files.
 3. Configured sphinx to build to the root of the repository.
 4. Setup the sphinx project.
+5. Create a .nojekyll file so that github doesn't get confused by underscore prefixes.
 5. Added and committed all files.

+Question... files and directories between branches?

 The commands follow.